faizanah/install-letsencrypt-free-ssl/README.md

 Your SSL certificate is now up and running and it gets renewed automatically.
 You don’t have to keep an eye on it.

 # How to Revoke a existing certificate?
-If you want to remove a existing certificate from your server it can be revoked using the below given command with the client.
+If you want to remove a existing certificate from your server it can be revoked using the below given command.
 - `mysite.com` should be replaced with your domain which certificate you want to revoke.

 ```